-Transporting Your Motorcycle
+Transporting Your Vehicle

-If your motorcycle needs to be transported, it should be carried on a motorcycle trailer or a flatbed truck or trailer that has a loading ramp or lifting platform, and motorcycle tie-down straps.
-Never try to tow your motorcycle with a wheel or wheels on the ground.
+If your vehicle needs to be transported, it should be carried on a motorcycle trailer or a flatbed truck or trailer that has a loading ramp or lifting platform, and motorcycle tie-down straps.
+Never try to tow your vehicle with a wheel or wheels on the ground.

-Towing your motorcycle can cause serious damage to the transmission.
+Towing your vehicle with a wheel or wheels on the ground can cause serious damage to the transmission.